Lent kicks off this month, and although it's a pretty big deal for some Christians, it may not be something you've heard much about.

 - Shrove Tuesday, also known as Pancake Day, is the day before Lent begins (Ash Wednesday) and was traditionally a time of feasting before fasting began.
 Pancakes were commonly eaten as a way of using up perishable items (eggs, butter, milk etc.) that were not allowed to be eaten during Lent.
 These days, it's mainly a good excuse to get together with friends and eat a load of pancakes!
 It can also be a great time to share with others about anything you've decided to give up for Lent and to commit to holding each other accountable.

 - The 40acts challenge, which is all about living generously, is another great way you can engage with the Lenten Season.
 Each morning, you'll be sent a short blog along with a challenge for that day.
 You can sign up to participate as an individual or as a group and can even select your level of commitment from short, reasonably easy challenges to something more costly or time consuming.
 Check out www.40acts.org.uk for more info.

 - Work through the Forty to Freedom devotional produced by Women's Ministries.
 It provides a daily Bible verse along with a couple of thought-provoking questions and prayer suggestions.
 You can download it here.

-Have a think about whether Lent is something you want to do this year, get some friends to journey with you, and have a mean feed of pancakes before it kicks off!
+Have a think about whether Lent is something you want to participate in this year, get some friends to journey with you, and why not have a mean feed of pancakes before it kicks off?!